 In the event that battery power is not available (must have a minimum of 11 volts and 10 amps), the room can be extended manually.
-After releasing the travel locks and extending the stabilizer jacks, push the manual override switch located above the slide out room switch the room can then be manually cranked out.
+After extending the stabilizer jacks, push the manual override switch located by the slide out room switch to the "OFF" position.
+The room can then be manually cranked out.